jensens/k3s-ansible/README.md

 ## K3s Ansible Playbook

 Build a Kubernetes cluster using Ansible with k3s.
-The goal is easily install a Kubernetes cluster on machines running:
+The goal is easily install a Kubernetes cluster on machines.

-- [X] Debian
-- [X] Ubuntu
-- [ ] CentOS

-on processor architecture:

-- [X] x64
-- [ ] arm64
-- [ ] armhf

-(unchecked options untested)
+Terraform used prior to rpvision the hcloud maschines.

 ## System requirements